Jtin25/jtin25.github.io/_posts/2024-08-05-LST-timeSeries.md

 ---
 layout: post
-title: Land surface temperature time series analysis
+title: Land Surface Temperature Time Series Analysis
 date: 2024-08-05 15:09:00
 description: an example of a blog post with some code
 tags: formatting code